Miscellaneous Items part two

 Brenda Robinson says: The 3 riders hosing down the midget car are : Left - Milton Caisley, with the hose - Paul Sharples and Rt. could be P.Harris ?

-Jack Winstanley in the Rimini sunshine
+Jack Winstanley enjoying the Rimini sunshine

 Jack Winstanley right wearing hat.
 The rest may be Newcastle riders in Rimini

-Brenda Robinson says: In the cafe Pic - With Jack Winstanley -next to Jack is Paul Sharples, middle Mick Hanley, next to him (possibly P. Harris ?) left of pic - sorry don't know.
+Brenda Robinson says: In the cafe pic - With Jack Winstanley -next to Jack is Paul Sharples, middle Mick Hanley, next to him (possibly P. Harris ?) left of pic - sorry don't know.

 Use a tractor! seems like hard work in the Italian heat.
 Jack Winstanley on the left.